cwricklee/stock-portfolio-tracker/README.md

+## Introduction

+A couple years ago when I started investing in stock market, my main objective was to learn how online trading of stock works because many of my friends and family were talking about it.
+Once I started having multiple transactions, I decided to keep the trading info in a spreadsheet and Google Sheet was chosen because it is not only free, but also accessable anytime anywhere.
+I then also learned about **GOOGLEFINANCE** and used it to automate the retrival of stock info.
+However, for some reasons, after using it for a while for stocks in Hong Kong and Shanghai-Hong Kong Stock Connect, GOOGLEFINANCE stopped working for those stocks in Shanghai-Hong Kong Stock Connect.
+Furthermore, when the spreadsheet gets larger, the refresh might take a long time and
+GOOGLEFINANCE might not work when retriving stock quotes due to various reasons.

+Because of all these reasons, I've been looking for alternatives for quite sometimes.
+After checking various solutions on the Internet without very satisfactory results, I decided to create a solution myself.
+I find that **IMPORTXML** is a viable solution for this situation and apparently quotes from **The Wall Street Journal** is quite comprehensive and up to date.

+---

 ## Stock Portfolio Tracker

 Stock Portfolio Tracker is a Google Sheet that tracks stock performance.
 It uses the IMPORTXML buildin function to fetch stock information from https://quotes.wsj.com/.
 The tracker